kodedninja/nanoconstruct/readme.md

 ```

 ### Multiple Components
 It's also possible to use your whole component library at once.
+Use the `--library` mode and point `nanoconstruct` to a directory of wrapper functions or components.

-Just export all the wrapper functions from a `.js` file.
+However, if the structure of your components isn't that simple, export all the wrappers or components from a `.js` file and use this as input.

 Like this:
 ```javascript